Selective Admissions to Health Professions Programs

 I qualified for the program of my choice, but it was full and I didn’t get in.
 What do I do now?

 Applicants who meet or exceed the admissions requirements and are not admitted because of lack of space are placed on an alternate list for admission until the program begins.
-If an opening becomes available, students on the alternate list are called based on their placement on the alternate list.
+If an opening becomes available, students are called based on their placement on the alternate list.
 The alternate list is ranked by admission score for in-district students and then for out of district students.
 Contact is made via phone, so it is important that the contact information listed in myRichland is up-to-date.
 Contact may be made up to and including the day the program begins.

 Once the program begins, the alternate list does not roll over.
 Applicants must reapply by the deadline for the next admission cycle.